Are you ready for the 2023 law review submission cycle?

 - Sign up for daily law review opening emails here

 - Track updates on Twitter using the hashtag #LRSubmissions

 - Reference the automatically updating table of open and closed law reviews on the Law Review Author Submissions Center website

-If you’re submitting to law reviews off-season, we also recommend checking their websites for any updates on if/when they’ll be actively reviewing new articles.
-Over the years, we have found that some lower-ranked and specialty journals will sometimes remain open when not actively reviewing submissions to have more to consider when they are ready to fill their books.
-If you’re unable to tell if a law review is actively reviewing articles from its website, don’t hesitate to reach out to the editors to ask!
+If you’re submitting to law reviews off-season, we recommend checking their websites for updates on if/when they’ll be actively reviewing new articles.
+Over the years, we have found that some lower-ranked and specialty journals will remain open when not reviewing submissions to have more to consider when they are ready to fill their books.
+In such cases, we strongly encourage them to note that on their “For Authors” page.
+If you can’t tell if a law review is reviewing articles from its website, don’t hesitate to reach out to the editors and ask!